Board of Governors

 Brandon Lacy, Esquire, received a B.A. in Political Science from the University of Arkansas at Little Rock.
 He graduated with honors from the William H. Bowen School of Law in 2003.
 He worked at Cross, Gunter, Witherspoon, & Galchus in Little Rock before moving to Jonesboro and becoming a partner at Wilcox, Parker, Hurst, Lancaster & Lacy, PLC.
 He subsequently became a partner at Wilcox & Lacy, PLC, and is now the founder of Lacy Law Firm, with offices in Jonesboro and Fayetteville.
 His areas of practice include personal injury, commercial litigation, civil litigation, general insurance, long-term and short-term disability insurance, ERISA law, franchise law, and trial and appellate practice.
 He is licensed in the State of Arkansas, the Eastern District and Western District of Arkansas, the Sixth Circuit Court of Appeals, and the Eighth Circuit Court of Appeals.
 He is a member of the American and Arkansas Bar Associations, the Craighead County Bar Association, Arkansas Trial Lawyers Association and American Association of Justice.

 Breean Walas, Esquire, has a B.A. in American Studies from Cornell University, where she was a four-year starter on the women’s basketball team.
-She graduated from the University of Cincinnati College of Law in 2005 and that same year moved to Little Rock to clerk for Associate Justice Donald Corbin of the Arkansas Supreme Court.
+She graduated from the University of Cincinnati College of Law in 2005 and that same year moved to North Little Rock to clerk for Associate Justice Donald Corbin of the Arkansas Supreme Court.
 Breean recently started Walas Law Firm, PLLC.
 As an ATLA member, Breean serves on many Committees and is a past recipient of the ATLA President’s Award.
 She also is a member of the Order of the Barristers as well as the Arkansas Bar Association, National LGBT Bar Association, and Public Justice Foundation.
-Outside of the office, she currently serves on the Executive Board of the Greater Little Rock Rugby Club.

 M. Chad Trammell, Esquire, is the founder of Trammell-Piazza Law Firm, PLLC, with offices in Texarkana and Little Rock.
 Chad is a former partner in the law firm of Nix, Patterson, & Roach LLP.
 He is a 1991 graduate of the University of Arkansas School of Law and received his B.A. from the University of Arkansas, cum laude in 1988.
 He is licensed to practice law in Arizona, Arkansas, Kentucky, Louisiana, Nebraska, Oklahoma, Pennsylvania, Tennessee, Texas and West Virginia and is admitted to several federal courts.
 Chad received an honorable discharge as a Captain from the United States Air Force in 1996 after spending four years as Judge Advocate in Hawaii and Shreveport, Louisiana.
 His service honors include the Air Force Commendation Medal and the Meritorious Service Medal.
 Before concentrating his practice on plaintiff’s contingency fee litigation in November 1999, Chad practiced in a number of areas including commercial litigation, nursing home defense, commercial transactions and insurance defense.
 Chad served as Chair of the American Association for Justice Nursing Home Litigation Group in 2008-09, and as the 2012-13 President of the Arkansas Trial Lawyer’s Association.
 Chad lives in Texarkana with his wife, Virginia, and their son, Charlie.